TheEnquirer/TheEnquirer/README.md

 # Yoy.
 How goes it?

-I'm TheEnquirer, also know as, well, just Enquirer (and sometimes Abstract Giraffe.)
+I'm TheEnquirer, also known as, well, just Enquirer (and sometimes Abstract Giraffe.)

 I'm a highschooler in the Bay Area, an avid (neo)vim user, and more importantly, someone who loves to make things.
 Coding is one of the ways I pursue that love, and that's what github is here for!